-All of us can attest to experiencing stress in our lives because stress is a very common disorder that affects our everyday lives.
-Stress is extremely detrimental to our health and can affect people living with Thyroidism.
+All of us can attest to experiencing stress in our lives because stress is a general disorder that affects our everyday lives.
+Stress is extremely detrimental to our health but can affect people living with Thyroidism.

 Whenever we stress, it releases a hormone called cortisol that enhances certain bodily functions.
 The adrenal glands can handle small amounts of stress very well.

 There are ways stress can affect your thyroid health.
-The most notable one destabilizing the HPA axis (hypothalamic pituitary adrenal) which is connected to the production of thyroid hormones.
+The most common one is to destabilize the hypothalamic-pituitary-adrenal, which is connected to the production of thyroid hormones.
 When thyroid function slows down, triiodothyronine (T3) and thyroxine (T4) hormone levels fall.

-Issues of balancing blood sugar levels and insulin resistance can occur alongside hypothyroidism.
-Increased levels of glucocorticoids lower the levels of TSH(Thyroid-stimulating hormone) in the blood.
+Issues of stabilizing blood sugar levels and insulin resistance can occur alongside hypothyroidism.
+Increased levels of glucocorticoids lower the levels of TSH (Thyroid-stimulating hormone) in the blood.

 A balance must be established between the stress hormone and cortisol for proper thyroid function.
 If there is an imbalance, thyroid symptoms may increase.